tonnyadhi/bitwyre-test/coin-price-service/README.md

 This is a demo service to show Horde and Libcluster.
 Even the distributed / replicated data is not working on Nebulex to distributed the monitoring task.

+These are not mine, originally.
+Fetch it as an example code to start Elixir Libcluster

 ## How to start